EvAvKein/hive_all/README.md

 # Hive Helsinki - My Overview

-An overview of my programming experience as part of the studies at 42-network's Hive Helsinki 🐝
+An overview of my programming experience from my studies at Hive Helsinki 🐝

 ---